 Editor's note: whether RAN uses NSSAI for purposes other than routing, e.g. select RAN behaviour, is FFS

 e) After (initial) slice selection, attachment provides the UE with a Temp ID that is provided by the UE in RRC during subsequent accesses to enable the RAN to route the NAS message to the appropriate CCNF, as long as the Temp ID is valid.
 In addition the serving PLMN may return an Accepted NSSAI that the UE stores for the PLMN ID of the serving PLMN.
+Accepted NSSAI should include the specific indicator of network slice.
 If the UE stores an Accepted NSSAI for the PLMN ID of the serving/selected PLMN, it indicates this one always, when NSSAI needs to be indicated.

 Editor's note: what the Accepted NSSAI is specifically referring to, is FFS